Getty Images

 Figure 3.
 The Remote Desktop Keyboard Device Properties menu for a local keyboard showing that the status is normal and functioning.

-The resulting screen will display a status and will tell you whether or not the device is working properly (Figure 3).
+The resulting screen will display a status and will tell you whether the device is working properly (Figure 3).
 If the issues persist, you can use the Driver tab to make sure the correct keyboard driver is loaded.

 Dig Deeper on Virtual and remote desktop strategies